 Knowledgeable About Real Estate Matters

 Alicia has represented property owners, market rate and affordable housing developers, contractors, landlords, property managers, lenders, and REITs, and has gained extensive knowledge about all facets of the real estate business.
 She has litigated landlord-tenant disputes; valuation claims; environmental claims; easement and neighbor disputes; Interstate Land Sales Act (ILSA), Subdivided Lands Act (SLA) and Mello-Roos Act claims; and construction defect and delay claims.
-Over the past several years, Alicia has honed her expertise in Year 15 exit disputes between partners in affordable housing partnerships.
+Over the past several years, Alicia has honed her expertise in litigation involving the LIHTC and affordable housing industry, including Year 15 exit disputes between partners in affordable housing partnerships.
 Given the firm's extensive real estate background, Alicia has direct access to some of the leading real estate lawyers in California, whose experience she draws upon to resolve her clients' disputes.